pearsonca/olin-letter/README.md

 ##Olin + Me = ?

 When I first read about Olin (my senior year in undergraduate), I distinctly remember thinking "well, I just wasted the past three years at the wrong school."
-Each subsequent time I've seen Olin in the news, it just reinforces my wish that I had that kind of experience.
-I did manage to get plenty of expertly coached, applied practice during undergraduate, but that almost entirely outside the planned and expected classroom experience.
-I read about Olin's emphasis on doing -- with the theory of doing to support practice, not as an ends in itself -- and I just breathe a sigh of relief that at least *someone* gets it.
+Each subsequent time I've seen Olin in the news, it just reinforces my wish that I had that kind of experience: an emphasis on doing -- with the theory of doing to support practice, not as an ends in itself.
+I did manage to get plenty of expertly coached, applied practice during undergraduate, but that was almost entirely outside the planned and expected classroom experience.

 I'd love to come to Olin as a student *still*, but I do feel prepared to work there as faculty (of course, I hope that there's as much opportunity to learn in a faculty position).
 My traditional engineering technical skills (e.g., what's the necessary thread spacing for this fastener? what are the flow characteristics coming off this nozzle?) are probably a bit rusty to be leading students on those topics any time soon.
 However, I have been working pretty much continuously on integrating engineering and scientific concerns across disciplines for the past decade, and I am becoming quite sharp on the question of how to make a detailed, applied ecological model.